dog-lab/LogAggregator/Readme.md

     It was easy to see that a different parser was needed for each log!
 </p>
 <p>
-    Out of this chaos the LogAggregator program design evolved to incorporate just that idea: assignable parsers for each log file.
+    Out of this chaos the Tree Collector program design evolved to incorporate just that idea: assignable parsers for each log file.
 In short, the program allows for "plug-ins" to handle the various log formats to produce a standardized log structure that I could more easily filter, search, and analyze results related to solving the "problem du jour."